Find Affordable College Courses

 Charleston, SC

-You’ll be in good company if you decide to attend College of Charleston.
-It ranked #5 on our 2023 Best Value Public Health Schools in South Carolina list.
-Located in the city of Charleston, C of C is a public school with a fairly large student population.
+You’ll join some of the best and brightest minds around you if you attend College of Charleston.
+The school came in at #5 on this year’s Best Value Public Health Schools in South Carolina list.
+Located in the midsize city of Charleston, C of C is a public college with a large student population.

-As a testament to the quality of education it offers, C of C also is in the top 20% of our Best Public Health Schools in South Carolina ranking.
+In addition to its great value ranking, C of C is in the top 20% of all schools on our Best Public Health Schools in South Carolina list.

 Read More…